dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/11-AI-Assistance-and-Documentation/03-AI-Generated-Scripts/01-Create-AD-Users-Account-Script.md

 ## Description

 The purpose of the script is to automate the creation of Active Directory Users accounts instead of using the GUI.

+## AI Contribution
+Chat GPT generated the whole script based on the prompt I used.